-It makes everything taste amazing including simple rice noodles and vegetables.
+Homemade Thai peanut sauce makes everything taste amazing including simple rice noodles and vegetables.
 It’s so easy to make at home, takes two minutes to whisk together, it’s far more cost-effective than those small storebought jars, and you control the ingredients.
-I adapted the peanut sauce portion of today’s recipe from my 2012 Peanut Noodles with Vegetables.
+I adapted the peanut sauce portion of today’s recipe from my Peanut Noodles with Vegetables.

-The dish is easy, ready in 20 minutes, and packed with so much flavor from the peanut butter, ginger, and sesame oil.
+The Thai peanut noodles are easy, ready in 20 minutes, and packed with so much flavor from the peanut butter, ginger, and sesame oil.
 Sesame oil provides the classic peanut sauce flavor profile and it’s a must-have.